ArctosDB/documentation/_documentation/locality.markdown

 ### More about GeoLocate

-Geolocate coordinates are derived from asserted geography, locality, and event data, using a relatively complicated algorithm in an attempt to avoid known pitfalls.
+Geolocate coordinates are derived from asserted geography, locality, and event data, arranged and filtered using a relatively complicated algorithm in an attempt to avoid known pitfalls.
 Wildly incorrect results are almost always related to not following the guidance for specific locality (above), or rarely through incorrect (often outdated) geography choices.
-Despite some generally-obvious errors (which provide a mechanism to locate improvable data), geoLocate provides the single most consistent method of locating records by place names.
+Any errors which cannot be atributd to these sources should be reported to the geoLocate developers.
+Despite these few generally-obvious errors (which provide a mechanism to locate improvable data), geoLocate provides the single most consistent method of locating records by place names.
 GeoLocate data are also used when a collection activates the georeference [bot](https://handbook.arctosdb.org/documentation/bot.html).

 # Edit Locality Form